Share the marvel of winter with your kiddos with these animals in winter books for kids! They’re simply delightful.

 Each animal advises the fox that its own plan is best, but the fox thinks otherwise—yet it’s not until he meets a golden-eyed friend that he finds the perfect way to celebrate the snowfall.

 Discover how familiar insects survive the cold winter months and ensure the safety of the next generation.

 Like these animals in winter books?
 Find even more engaging book lists on Mommy Evolution!

 Animals in Winter Unit Study

-In addition to offering a reading list of animals in winter books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class animals in winter unit study resources!
+In addition to offering a reading list of animals in winter books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about animals in winter!
 This unit study contains affiliate links.